Antique Secretaire Bookcases & Bureau Bookcases

 18th century George I walnut double dome antique bureau bookcase

 Good early 18th century George I period walnut double dome bureau bookcase.
 This is a proper early bureau bookcase with separate bookcase, separate desk section and with fully fitted interior including sliding well in the desk.
 The top has mirror doors to reflect the light from the retractable candle holders and the double doors enclose shelves and drawers with more featherbanding.
-Do not worry about the strange colour.
-This bookcase has a dark wax all over it making it appear quite red.
-It will be restored to bring back the original golden walnut colour, some of which can be seen in the interior of the desk section.

 English circa 1710 £28,000